Gentlespirit/printf/README.md

-C - printf team project with by Ifezue Obinna and Binawei Gbamila
+C - printf team project by Ifezue Obinna and Binawei Gbamila